notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/Update-AzSpringApp.md

 # Update-AzSpringApp

 ## SYNOPSIS
-Operation to update an exiting App.
+Operation to Update an exiting App.

 ## SYNTAX